-Mr. Cirasino joined the World Bank in July 1998 and is Manager of the Financial Infrastructure Service Line and Head of the Payment Systems Development Group of the Financial and Private Sector Development Vice Presidency (FPD).
+Mr. Cirasino joined the World Bank in July 1998 and is is Manager of the Financial Infrastructure & Remittances Service Line and Head of the Payment Systems Development Group of the World Bank Group's Finance and Markets Global Practice.
 Mr. Cirasino has been involved in payment system reforms in 50+ countries.
 Mr. Cirasino worked at Banca d’Italia in the Payment System Department from 1993 to 1996, and, later on, in the Representative Office in New York.

 - More efficient ways to transfer remittances are emerging.
 Are migrants and their families ready to benefit from them?

 - Lanzan “Proyecto Greenback 2.0 – Ciudades que abogan por las remesas” en Turín, Italia

 - 'Project Greenback 2.0 – Remittance Champion Cities' Launched in Turin, Italy

 - Putting $8.7 billion back in the pockets of Asia’s migrants

 - ¿Cómo reducir altos costos de remesas a África?